jrandj/aws-security-specialty/README.md

 1. As a DevOps engineer, you are helping the team to build up AWS services for a new project.
 Applications are deployed in two EC2 instances EC2A and EC2B.
 Both instances need to encrypt dozens of files using a CMK in KMS.
 The CMK has a key policy allowing both roles to access the key.
 EC2RoleB is the role used by EC2B and has an explicit deny.
 Which instances can use the CMK?
     * EC2A can use the CMK for encryption, EC2B cannot.

-1. You want to launch an EC2 Instance with your own key pair in AWS.
+1. You want to launch an EC2 instance with your own key pair in AWS.
 After you generate the key pair through OpenSSL, how would you configure the key pair in EC2?
     * In the AWS Console, use "import key pair" to import the public key to the EC2 service.

 1. You have a set of Keys defined using the AWS KSM service.
 You want to stop using a couple of keys but are not sure of which services are currently using the keys.
 Which of the following would be a safe option to stop using the keys from further usage?
     * The keys can be disabled to identify which services use the key.

 1. A company has several CMK, some of which have imported key material.
 What could be done by the security team for the key rotation?
     * Automatic rotation is not possible for CMKs that have imported key material.
-New key material cannot be imported to an existing CMK, and deleting an existing CMK will not automatically create one.
+New key material cannot be imported to an existing CMK and deleting an existing CMK will not automatically create one.
 New key material should be imported for a new CMK and the key alias of the old CMK should be pointed to the new CMK.
 The key can then be rotated manually through the CLI or AWS console.

 1. A company continuously generates sensitive records that it stores in an S3 bucket.
 All objects in the bucket are encrypted using SSE-KMS using one of the company's CMKs.
 Company compliance policies require that no more than one month of data be encrypted using the same encryption key.
 What solution will meet the company's requirement?
     * Do not delete the old key.
 Rotating the key material is not possible.
 Trigger a Lambda function with a monthly CloudWatch event that creates a new CMK and updates the S3 bucket to use the new CMK.